-As someone who learned programming primarily through online resources, I’ve got a good understanding of how important high quality learning material really is.
+As someone who learned programming primarily through online resources, I feel that I have a good understanding of how important high quality learning material is.

-I have a background growing up as a double-teacher’s-kid, went on to study to be a teacher, then worked as a coding mentor, code reviewer, curriculum developer, and Python bootcamp instructor.
+With a background deeply rooted in education, I later worked as a coding mentor, code reviewer, curriculum developer, and bootcamp instructor.
 Quality education and figuring out how to have fun while learning unfamiliar topics effectively has always been a big topic in my life.
-Real Python has been doing a great job in providing just that and I’m glad contribute to making it an even better online resource.
+Real Python has been doing a great job in providing just that and I’m glad that I can contribute to making it an even better online resource.

-When you learn to program, you’re learning to productively use a universal tool.
-I’m convinced that programming is the literacy of the 21st century.
-However, that doesn’t mean that you need to become a full-time software developer at a large company to apply programming skills productively.
-Everything you’re interested in can be enhanced from knowing how to skillfully instruct your personal universal tool, and Python is a great language to get started with and keep going.
-You can see that I’m really into this programming and education thing. ;)
+When you learn to program, you’re learning to instruct a universal tool.
+People have described programming as the literacy of the 21st century, and I think that there’s something to that idea.
+In any case, that doesn’t mean that you need to become a full-time software developer to apply your programming skills productively.
+Most likely there is way how your interests can benefit from being able to skillfully instruct your personal universal tool.
+And Python is a great language to get started with and also to keep going.

-I’m happy to help with thoughts and resources as well as encouragement.
+I’m happy to help out with thoughts and resources as well as encouragement.
 If you’re stuck, remember that everyone gets stuck and if you feel you don’t know much, keep in mind that most of us feel that way quite often.
-Go outside, take a walk, and keep up the good spirits! 🏔 It’s easier to stick with something for the long term when you’re finding enjoyment in what you do.
-Remember that learning anything new is more of a marathon than a sprint! 🎽
+Take a break, maybe go on a walk outside or do what it takes for you to keep yourself feeling good.
+It’s easier to stick with something for the long term when you’re finding enjoyment in what you do.
+Remember that learning anything new is more of a marathon than a sprint. :)

 - Beautiful Soup: Build a Web Scraper With Python